 We use the standard presentation from the IMF for details on individual countries balance of payments (accessed 1st of October 2017 via bulk download).
-For the years 2009-2015 the IMF additionally estimate global balance of payments items on trade, primary income and total current account, which we exploit (prior to 2009 we use Zucman (2013) global estimates of these).
+For the years 2009-2015 the IMF additionally estimate global balance of payments items on trade, primary income and total current account, which we exploit.
+Prior to 2009, we use the global estimates reported in Zucman (2013).